swflynn/N-DOF/quasi_src/main/README.md

 `U(Jmax,Jmax)`: DP, Potential Energy Matrix Elements.

-### cg.f:
-Old Fortran Code used for computing and sorting the eigenvalues associated with out potential energy matrix.
-This code is only used for the `RS` call statement.

 ### ssobol.f:
 Old Fortran code for generating scrambled and non-scrambled sobol points.
 The code is used to run the `INSSOBL` and `GOSSOBL` call statements.